-A quick glance at the recipe will indicate that the apricots are added raw to the final plating of the recipe.
+A glance at the recipe will indicate that the apricots are added raw to the final plating of the recipe.
 I decided to grill them for about 5 minutes.
 I just love the taste of the caramelized sugars in fruits.
-I decided to use 1 teaspoon of olive oil and combine it with only 2 tablespoons of the honey (hubbie is not too crazy about eating sweet meats).
-I basically just basted my apricot quarters before placing on the grill.
+I decided to use 1 teaspoon of olive oil and combine it with only 2 tablespoons of the honey (hubby is not too crazy about eating sweetmeats).
+I just basted my apricot quarters before placing them on the grill.

-POST UPDATE: I have been making this recipe on a weekly basis ever since I have shared it with all of you… I have since replaced the apricots with peaches.
+POST UPDATE: I have been making this recipe weekly ever since I have shared it with all of you… I have since replaced the apricots with peaches.
 My family prefers this flavor combination with the chicken.
-I will almost always grill a few extra peaches in order to make this recipe for Honey Almond Ricotta Stuffed Grilled Peaches.
+I will almost always grill a few extra peaches to make this recipe for Honey Almond Ricotta Stuffed Grilled Peaches.
 Feel free to use either the apricots or the peaches in this recipe.

-Great-tasting and economical, Ricardo’s Grilled Chicken with Fennel and Apricots is definitely a keeper.
+Great-tasting and economical, Ricardo’s Grilled Chicken with Fennel and Apricots is a keeper.

-What did I tell you?
-There’s some awesome stuff happening at Ricardo Cuisine!
 As I mentioned, I love fennel and so as soon as I saw the recipe for Ricardo’s Grilled Chicken with Fennel and Apricots, I knew what I had to do.
-As I have previously mentioned, I have made some modifications to the Ricardo’s recipe.
+As I have previously mentioned, I have made some modifications to Ricardo’s recipe.
 I’d love to hear if you had a chance to try the recipe.
 Until then, have fun grilling that chicken and enjoy your summer!

 - 1 teaspoon fennel seeds

-- 4 fresh peaches, pitted and halved (leave the skin on) [can also use apricts]
+- 4 peaches fresh, pitted and halved (leave the skin on) [can also use apricts]

 - 2 tablespoons honey